 The EPA lists disinfectants that are effective against coronavirus.

 Kentucky Department of Agriculture’s COVID-19 page has regular updates and federal, and state resources that cross different pieces of the agricultural value chain.
 This page also includes messages from the Commissioner.
 General information about selling on online platforms can be found here.
 This page includes platform profiles and comparison in costs and features to each other.

-Federal income tax filing deadline has been extended from April 15th to July 15th.
-State and local taxes are still due April 15th.
+Federal, State, and Local income tax filing deadline has been extended from April 15th to July 15th.

 Voter registration deadline has been moved to May 23, 2020 and Kentucky primary elections have been moved to June 23, 2020.
 To review your registration visit GoVoteKY.com

 COVID-19 Federal Rural Resource Guide from USDA is HERE.